 This episodic nature of LH emphasizes that a series of upstream transient cyclones, rather than a single primary cyclone, contribute to block formation and maintenance.
-In this case, the upstream triggers (in total 5) include a rapidly intensifying cyclone [denoted as Stalactite cyclone in Schäfler et al. (2018) and Maddison et al. (2019)] ahead of an upper-level PV trough (labeled T1 in Fig. 3a), which initiates downstream ridge building R1 and the subsequent onset of the block on 2 October 2016.
+In this case, the upstream triggers (in total five) include a rapidly intensifying cyclone (denoted as Stalactite cyclone in Schäfler et al., 2018 and Maddison et al., 2019) ahead of an upperlevel PV trough (labeled T1 in Fig. 3a), which initiates downstream ridge building R1 and the subsequent onset of the block on 2 October 2016.
 This is followed by a rapidly propagating surface cyclone T2 from the southwest along an intense baroclinic zone with strong poleward transport of low-PV air in secondary ridge R2, which further intensifies and expands the initial blocking ridge formed by R1 (outlined by the violet contour) and finally leads to anticyclonic wave breaking and the establishment of a stationary dipole block over Europe (Fig. 3c), resembling the classic dipole blocking structure with a negative PV anomaly to the north of a positive PV anomaly (or a positive geopotential anomaly north of a negative geopotential anomaly) described by Berggren et al. (1949) and Rex (1950).
-Maximum intensity of the simulated blocking in terms of upper-level negative PV anomaly and spatial extent occurs around 8 October (8 days into the Thor onset simulation, see Fig. 2).
-During this mature phase, which extends into the maintenance simulation (Fig. 4a), the block R2 stays well established and stationary over Scandinavia for the next few days, as the dipolar configuration over Europe generates an easterly flow at the latitude of the jet (60°N) , which counters the advection by the background westerly flow.
+Maximum intensity of the simulated blocking in terms of upper-level negative PV anomaly and spatial extent occurs around 8 October (8 d into the Thor onset simulation; see Fig. 2).
+During this mature phase, which extends into the maintenance simulation (Fig. 4a), the block R2 stays well established and stationary over Scandinavia for the next few days, as the dipolar configuration over Europe generates an easterly flow at the latitude of the jet (60° N), which counters the advection by the background westerly flow.
 This is also the time when absolute reversal blocking indices (e.g., the index described by Scherrer et al., 2006) identify the block (not shown).
-At this point in time, the block is associated with a barotropic signature with a surface high pressure system and a tropospheric-deep anticyclonic flow, splitting the upper-level westerly flow into northern and southern branches, as indicated by the Z500 contours in Fig. 4a.
-In this split/diffluent flow region on the western side of Thor, a meridionally-elongated PV filament T3 develops and is associated with cloud formation and poleward transport of low-PV air along its eastern flank in ridge R3.
-T3 and R3 are stretched meridionally between block Thor (R2) and a quickly amplifying ridge R4 to the west and the air masses in R3 are absorbed into the blocking anticyclone (Fig. 4a).
-R4, associated with intense cloud formation in an ex-tropical cyclone T4 over the east coast of North America (see again Fig. 1b), extends rapidly and replaces R2 and R3, thus maintaining a strong and large negative PV anomaly over Northern Europe, contributing to the blocks' persistence (not shown).
+At this point in time, the block is associated with a barotropic signature with a surface high-pressure system and a troposphericdeep anticyclonic flow, splitting the upper-level westerly flow into northern and southern branches, as indicated by the Z500 contours in Fig. 4a.
+In this split/diffluent flow region on the western side of Thor, a meridionally elongated PV filament T3 develops and is associated with cloud formation and poleward transport of low-PV air along its eastern flank in ridge R3.
+T3 and R3 are stretched meridionally between block Thor (R2) and a quickly amplifying ridge R4 to the west, and the air masses in R3 are absorbed into the blocking anticyclone (Fig. 4a).
+R4, associated with intense cloud formation in an ex-tropical cyclone T4 over the east coast of North America (see again Fig. 1b), extends rapidly and replaces R2 and R3, thus maintaining a strong and large negative PV anomaly over northern Europe, contributing to the blocks' persistence (not shown).
 There is a last absorption of low-PV air in ridge R5 before Thor finally decays (Fig. 4c).
-For this particular event, lysis is a comparatively slow process and is characterized by a synchronous decrease in the intensity and spatial extent while the block slowly moves southeastward (not shown).
+For this particular event, lysis is a comparatively slow pro-